CARV-ICS-FORTH/arax/README.md

 The sections bellow specify the required keys for each supported vinetalk
 architecture:

-## Breakdowns

-The BREAKS_ENABLE allow the generation of breakdowns(.brk) and headers (.hdr) for performance evaluation of the VineTalk system.

-Steps:
-- Enable BREAKS_ENABLE option and rebuild VineTalk.
-- Run applications...
-- When the controller terminates, you will have .hdr and .brk files for all procedures that run.

 ## Vdf

 Vdf is a program located at the examples folder, allowing run time inspection of allocator statistics and breakdowns(and more to come).